masum919/my_custom_controller/README.md

 </robot>
 ```
-Write a simple URDF file describing the robot joints.
+The URDF needs to describe the robot joints.
 In our case we have two rollers (revolute joints) actively controlled by two motors.
 The roller domensions and tilt angles do not need to match the real robot for now.
 This is only to define the controllable joints.
 Our _custom controller_ will compute the appropriate outputs from the governing equations.
 You need to use `<ros2_control>` tag in your URDF to describe different hardware components or the hardware setup.
 Notice:

 ```xml
         <hardware>